Pratik7057/project/frontend/README.md

 # MusicStream Frontend

 This is the frontend application for the MusicStream API system.
-It's designed to be accessed at www.Radhapi.me.

 ## Features

-- Song search and playback interface
+- Song search and playbook interface
 - API key management
 - Responsive design for desktop and mobile
 - Direct integration with the MusicStream backend API

 ## Deployment

-This frontend is configured to be deployed on a VPS with a custom domain (www.Radhapi.me).
+This frontend can be deployed locally or on any web server.

 ## Configuration